 5. Coolangatta, where to stay in Gold Coast for family

-Our next destination of Coolangatta is the southernmost point in Gold Coast.
-It is home to around 6,000 people and lies right on the border with New South Wales.
+Coolangatta, or Cooly by locals is the Coast’s most southern city, share border with Duranbah and Tweed Heads in New South Wave.
 The area takes its name from a schooner that wrecked on the coast here in 1846.

 Split across the three hills of Greenmount Hill, Kirra Hill, and Murraba, the area also features a section of the Tweed River.
 With a thriving fleet of fishing vessels, the area has become widely known for its seafood.
 It is so popular that it is not only offered in the restaurants and resorts, but in the night here as well.